For installation instructions, click here.

 Use Ship Start Date to sync orders: Start shipping date is the date ShipBob will start to import and ship your orders.
-Ship start date can be a date which has already past (up to 120 days) or a future date.
+Ship start date can be a date that has already passed (up to 120 days) or a future date.

-Inventory Quantity Sync (Beta Feature): This feature allows ShipBob to update inventory levels back to your e-commerce store.
+Inventory Quantity Sync: This feature allows ShipBob to update inventory levels for bundles and non-bundles back to your e-commerce store.
 Use it to track your inventory items directly from Shopify.
 Once the feature is enabled for your account the inventory sync will happen automatically (no manual action is needed) every hour.

-- Inventory levels are synced for Fulfillable inventory and not the total on-hand (Fulfillable inventory = On hand (physically in bins) - Committed (assigned to orders that are processing).
+Inventory levels are synced for Sellable inventory and not the total on-hand Sellable inventory = Fulfillable quantity - exception quantity.